x402lite/x402Lite-Learning-Kit/README.md

 ## 🧠 What is x402?

 x402 is a modern internet standard that adds native **payment support** to the web, reviving the original HTTP `402 Payment Required` status code.
-It allows websites, APIs, and AI agents to **charge or pay automatically** — no wallets, pop-ups, or manual confirmations.
+It allows websites, APIs, and AI agents to **charge or pay automatically** — no wallets, pop-ups, and or manual confirmations.

 ---